jrb-s2c-github/atomika/README.md

 ### V5_2 Experimental
 1) Added ability to either integrate using maven jib or pull from private container registry: jib_dir and github_account variables were renamed to integration_dir and git_account, respectively.
+2) Location where to pull input vars for Jetpack proper and manifests, patches, etc for Jetpack post/pre kubectl commands can be specified.

 ## Outstanding
 1) Is it possible to upgrade the cluster K8s version from Ansible?